vendasta/api-gateway-docs/docs/Guides/Sell/Overview.md

 ### Sell multiple products at once
 You may include multiple products in a single order by adding additional line items.
 The order status will not switch to `fulfilled` until all products have been activated.

-This example will activate Customer Voice at a monthly cost of $16.50 AUD, Listing Builder at a montly cost of $27.97 AUD, and Listing Distribution at a yearly cost of $350.97
+This example will activate Customer Voice at a monthly cost of $16.50 AUD, Local SEO at a montly cost of $27.97 AUD, and Listing Distribution at a yearly cost of $350.97
 ```json http
 {
   "method": "post",